dogger/app.dogger.io/README.md

 Contributions are very welcome.

 # Contributing
+We generally try to keep the project as simple as possible to get running, and currently only few things are required.

+Prerequisites:
+- Docker
-Visual Studio or Visual Studio Code are preferred.
-Both are configured with sane default workspace settings.
+- Visual Studio or Visual Studio Code

-You also need Docker running on your machine.
+Everything should run out of the box from there.
+If you have any issues getting the project working, let us know in an issue.